Jan Erkert

-Jan Erkert is a choreographer, teacher, author and Head of the Department of Dance at the University of Illinois, Urbana-Champaign.
+Jan Erkert is a choreographer, teacher, author and Professor Emerita Dance at the University of Illinois, Urbana-Champaign.

 Dance company

 As Artistic Director of Jan Erkert & Dancers from 1979 to 2000, she created over 70 modern dances.
 Ms. Erkert's work has been seen throughout the United States as well as in Germany, Mexico, Taiwan, Japan, Uruguay and Israel.
 Ms. Erkert and the company have been honored with numerous awards including fellowships from the National Endowment for the Arts and the Illinois Arts Council, and Ruth Page Awards for choreography and performance.
 She has received two Fulbright Scholar Awards and is currently serving on the Fulbright panel.

 In Erkert's own description of her work, she calls herself a 'dancemaker.'

 Dance writing

 Throughout her career she has devoted much of her energy to advancing teaching and learning.
 She authored Harnessing the Wind: The Art of Teaching Modern Dance, which was published in 2003 by Human Kinetics.